durovsky/rep/rep-I000X.rst

 .. image:: rep-I000X/cp1616.jpg

-From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup while configuration is downloaded to CP1616 through standard Ethernet.
+From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup, while the configuration is downloaded to CP1616 through the standard Ethernet.
 Afterwards, user's Linux (or other OS) application adresses existing configuration and access particular communication channels defined in SIMATIC project.

 Linux SW for CP1616
 ========
 DK-16xx PN IO [#dk16xx]_ is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
-Linux CP1616 driver and user IO Base library sources as well as comprehensive documentation for porting to other OS is included.
+Linux CP1616 driver and user IO Base library sources as well as comprehensive documentation for porting to other OS are included.
 The kit is free of charge, it can be downloaded from Siemens support website [#siemens_sup]_ or ordered directly.
-The following graphic shows the software layers and communictation paths between CP1616 firmware, driver and IO base library
+The following graphic shows the software layers and communictation paths between CP1616 firmware, Driver IO base library and User program.

 .. image:: rep-I000X/overview.jpg